mnieber/react-default-props-context/README.md

 })
 ```

-### FC

-The `FC` type (short for Functional Component) is similar to `React.FC`.
-In comparison to `React.FC` it
-receives a "default properties" type argument.
-It represents a react component with properties
-that may be either set directly or may come from the default properties context.

 ### NestedDefaultPropsProvider

 This is a React component that is similar to `DefaultPropsContext.Provider` but supports nesting.
 When nested instances of `NestedDefaultPropsProvider` are used, their default properties are automatically merged.

-### useDefaultProps
+### withDefaultProps

-This is a hook that returns a new properties object that gives access to the union of the component's properties
+This is a higher order function that collects both the normal properties and the default properties
-and the default properties (that were provided via a DefaultPropsContext).
+(that were provided via a DefaultPropsContext) and passes the combined properties to the wrapper function.

 ### CtrProvider